Dr. Kerry Brown, President

 If you have found a dog please contact your local animal control officer.
 Wanderers’ Rest Humane Association is not able to accept stray dogs from members of the public.
 If you have picked up a stray cat please contact our office at 315-697-2796 and a WRHA staff member will assist you.

 Wanderers’ Rest Humane Association is able to assist Madison County residents.
 Our surrender page provides information on the process.
 Please call our office at 315-697-2796 to set up an appointment or get more information on the process.

-Please contact Dee at email@example.com for more information of volunteering.
+Please contact Mason at firstname.lastname@example.org for more information of volunteering.
 You may also visit the volunteer section of our website for an application.

 No, we are not able to provide these services to the public.
 Please contact your local veterinary hospitals for information on these services.